MicrosoftDocs/azure-docs/articles/azure-monitor/visualize/workbooks-map-visualizations.md

 # Map visualization

-The map visualization aids in pinpointing issues in specific regions and showing high-level aggregated views of the monitoring data by providing the capability to aggregate all the data mapped to each location/country/region.
+The Azure Workbooks map visualization aids in pinpointing issues in specific regions and showing high-level aggregated views of the monitoring data.
+Maps aggregate all the data mapped to each location, country, or region.

 The following screenshot shows the total transactions and end-to-end latency for different storage accounts.
 Here the size is determined by the total number of transactions.
 The color metrics below the map show the end-to-end latency.

 At first glance, the number of transactions in the **West US** region is small compared to the **East US** region.
 But the end-to-end latency for the **West US** region is higher than the **East US** region.
 This information provides initial insight that something is amiss for **West US**.

 ![Screenshot that shows an Azure location map.](./media/workbooks-map-visualizations/map-performance-example.png)

 ## Add a map

-A map can be visualized if the underlying data or metrics have latitude/longitude information, Azure resource information, Azure location information, or the country/region, name, or country/region code.
+A map can be visualized if the underlying data or metrics have:

+- Latitude/longitude information.
+- Azure resource information.
+- Azure location information.
+- Country/region, name, or country/region code.

 ### Use an Azure location

-1. Switch the workbook to edit mode by selecting the **Edit** toolbar item.
+1. Switch the workbook to edit mode by selecting the **Edit** toolbar button.
 1. Select **Add** > **Add query**.
 1. Change **Data Source** to **Azure Resource Graph**.
 Then select any subscription that has a storage account.
 1. Enter the following query for your analysis and then select **Run Query**.